alexander-akhmetov/mos/README.md

 * `./initrd`: all files in this directory will be placed into a single archive and mounted as a TarFS to `/initrd`
 * `./src`: kernel source code
+* `./lib`: Contains userspace programs and `librust`: Rust library to write programs for mOS.

 ## Requirements